capless/warrant/README.md

 #### Logout ####

-Logs the user out of all clients.
-Erases the access token.
+Logs the user out of all clients and removes the expires_in, expires_datetime, id_token, refresh_token, access_token, and token_type attributes.

 ```python
 from warrant import Cognito